 What evidence is there for PRP treatment?

 There is a growing body of evidence to support the use of Platelet-rich plasma (PRP) injections.
-Much of the research to date has looked at the use of PRP for injections in knee osteoarthritis.
+Much of the research so far has looked at the use of PRP for injections in knee osteoarthritis.
 The majority of studies have shown favourable outcomes for PRP injections for pain and function compared with control groups and alternative treatments (see below).

 To date there has been no reports of any medically significant adverse effects of PRP treatment.
 In the 14 studies considered by NICE a total of 1423 patients were included – no patients experienced any side effects apart from some minor post-injection discomfort and a few cases of patients reporting feeling dizzy or nauseous.